 - 1. Authorized student organizations must obtain a vending permit to conduct fund-raising activities or to distribute products or consumables. - 2.
-Vending/Fundraising applications and brochures can be obtained at the Office of Student Activities and the Scheduling Office. - 3.
+Vending/Fundraising applications and brochures can be obtained at the Office of Campus Life and the Scheduling Office. - 3.
 All fundraising requests must be processed ten (10) business days prior to the planned event. - 4.
 Student organizations may only vend/fundraise in the Blackburn University Center.
 Vending/Fundraising is NOT allowed in any other building or location on campus. - 5.
 The privilege to reserve table space for fundraising in the Blackburn University Center is offered to all authorized student organizations in good standing for up to 10 days per semester. - 6.
 A table can be reserved between the hours of 11 a.m.
-4 p.m. on Tuesdays, Thursdays, and First Fridays only. - 7.
-There is a fee associated with reserving a table for fundraising.
-Please contact Central Scheduling for the current student rate. - 8.
+4 p.m. on Tuesdays, Thursdays, and First Fridays only.
+There is a \$100.00 fee. - 7.
+Submit a table request via email to Blackburnscheduling@howard.edu at least 10 business days prior to the event. - 8.
 Any representative at the table will treat fellow students, staff, faculty, and visitors with respect. - 9.
 All activity must be conducted at the reserved table. - 10.
 A representative from the organization must be present at all times. - 11.
 Howard University has an exclusive beverage agreement with the Pepsi-Cola Company.
 All beverages promoted or distributed on campus must be Pepsi-Cola brand products. - 12.
-Only commercially produced, pre-packaged, individually wrapped, single serving size food and/or drinks may be sold or distributed by student organizations.
-No home baked goods. - 13.
+Only commercially produced, pre-packaged, individually wrapped, single-serving size food and/or drinks may be sold or distributed by student organizations.
+No home-baked goods. - 13.
 The sale or distribution of hot food by student organizations for vending/fundraising is strictly prohibited. - 14.
 The sale of ANY items that contain the words Howard University, the University's logo or any signature Howard University name, picture, theme, saying, logo, or other trademarked item must be purchased from a licensed vendor and pre-approved by the Office of Auxiliary Enterprises.
-Visit http://auxiliary.howard.edu/university--student-organizations.html for more information and to view a list of licensed vendors.
+Visit https://auxiliary.howard.edu/services/trademark-licensing for more information and to view a list of licensed vendors.